The Electricity Reference Price & Default Market Offer

 |United Energy||$1,319 / year|

-In addition, when looking at a provider’s plan, you’ll also see the following:
+When looking at a provider’s plan, look for the following information:

 - How much less the provider’s plan is when compared to the reference price (often shown as X% off the reference price)